Ocean Road Cancer Institute: History

-This health facility was founded in 1895 by the German colonial government.
-In the beginning, the hospital catered exclusively for German community.
+This health facility was founded in 1895 by the colonial government of German East Africa.
+In the beginning, the hospital catered exclusively for the German community.
 After the First World War, the British Colonial government reserved the hospital for serving the European communities.

 After independence in 1961, the hospital was renamed the Ocean Road Hospital, and all racial restrictions were removed.
-Ocean Road Hospital became the maternity wing of Muhimbili Medical Centre.
+It also became the maternity wing of Muhimbili Medical Centre.
 In 1980, the facility was converted into a cancer treatment unit.
 The Radiotherapy Unit of the Faculty of Medicine, University of Dar es Salaam was shifted from Muhimbili Medical Centre to the Ocean Road Hospital.

 In June 1996, Ocean Road Hospital was made an independent autonomous institute directly under the Tanzanian Ministry of Health and its name changed to Ocean Road Cancer Institute.

 In 2019, the hospital expanded its external beam radiotherapy services to include two linear accelerators in addition to its Cobalt-60 machine and brachytherapy services.
 Currently, plans are underway to install the first PET-CT scan in the country.

 ORCI also researches and treats viral diseases, including HIV/AIDS and Hepatitis B.